honzasp/makiko/README.md

 ## License

 This software is released into the public domain.
-Please see [LICENSE](LICENSE).
+Please see [UNLICENSE](UNLICENSE).